kubernetes/kubernetes/docs/getting-started-guides/coreos/coreos_cloud_config.md

 ## Setup

-Node specification

-Get the cloud-config templates which we'll be editing in place for this example:
+Get the cloud-config templates which we'll be editing in place for this example.
 ```
 git clone https://github.com/GoogleCloudPlatform/kubernetes.git
 cd kubernetes/docs/getting-started-guides/coreos/configs